shadyemad2/terraform-aws-infra/README.md

-# 🌐 Terraform AWS Flask App Infrastructure
+# 🌐 Secure Web App with Public Proxy + Private Backend on AWS using Terraform

 This project provisions a complete multi-tier infrastructure on **AWS** using **Terraform**, designed for a Flask backend application with secure and scalable access.